PaulioRandall/p21/README.md

 1. Doc strings include the comment delimters unless cleaned with `cleanFileNode` or by your own means.
 2. Cleaning and managing the whitespace in node values is your responsibility.
 3. Path segments must adhere to: `^[$@a-zA-Z_][$@a-zA-Z0-9_\-]*$`.
 This list may be extended in future to include almost any string character.
-4. If two or more nodes with the same name are in the same component the last one in the document is returned (no support for multiple same name nodes yet).
+4. Nodes with the same name are in order of appearance within the file.
 5. Yes, it will parse block comments in CSS nodes too.
 6. "Don't have a cow, Man!" - Bart Simpson